dkchcl/DevOps/Notes/GitHub_Action/1. Github/Some_Command.md

-## Git command for Uploads files in Git Repo:
+## Git command for Uploads files on Git Repo:

 ```